You smell it. You can smell it as soon as you walk into the room. You look at your dog and your dog looks at you, you both know – it’s the ears.

 When the skin becomes irritated, your pet will shake/scratch/rub causing damage to the normal barrier that healthy skin has.
 With continued irritation and damage, bacteria and yeast that normally live on the skin and don’t cause problems, will then have the chance to overgrow and cause an active infection.

 It’s a slippery slope of irritation, inflammation, and organism overgrowth – or what we know as an ear infection.
-This means that typically ear infections are not something that are passed animal to animal, or animal to person.
+This means that typically ear infections are not something that are passed from animal to animal, or from animal to person.

-Here’s a list of common things that can kick start this irritation in the ear canal:
+Here’s a list of common things that can kick-start this irritation in the ear canal:

-• Foreign bodies ( like grass seeds, other plants)
+Foreign bodies ( like grass seeds, other plants)

-• Parasites (Ear mites)
+Parasites (Ear mites)

 There are certain breeds that are more at risk of developing ear infections simply because of their anatomy.
-Dogs with flopped over ears, particularly those with long, pendulous pinnae (ear flaps) are predisposed to trapping moisture down in those long ear canals.
+Dogs with flopped-over ears, particularly those with long, pendulous pinnae (ear flaps) are predisposed to trapping moisture down in those long ear canals.

 This includes breeds like: